DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 # Shapebar

 Shapebar is a part of the editor that renders previews of Diagram items.
-You can choose the necessary items and drag them from the shapebar into the grid area.
+You can choose the necessary items and drag them from the Shapebar into the grid area.

 :::note
-The shapebar is available only in the editor initialized in the default mode (type: "default").
+The Shapebar is available only in the editor initialized in the default mode (type: "default").
 :::

 ## Default sections

-By default, the shapebar is divided into three sections: *Shapes*, *Groups*, and *Swimlanes*.
+By default, the Shapebar is divided into three sections: *Shapes*, *Groups*, and *Swimlanes*.
 The *Shapes* section includes all default shapes as well as custom ones.
 The *Groups* and *Swimlanes* sections contain basic sets of the items.

 <iframe src="https://snippet.dhtmlx.com/xshe9ut7?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

 ## Custom sections

-To customize the structure of the shapebar, you should use the [`sections`](../../../api/diagram_editor/shapebar/config/sections_property/) property.
+To customize the structure of the Shapebar, you should use the [`sections`](../../../api/diagram_editor/shapebar/config/sections_property/) property.
 It allows you to specify your own sections in the necessary order and put the items into the corresponding sections.

 The `sections` property is an object with a set of *key:value* pairs where `key` is the name of a section and `value` is an array with the list of items which should be rendered in the section.